 Ceramics & Kids - Concord, is a part of the Health Center's Expressive Arts Therapy Program.
 Working closely with the staff and the creative therapist it directly addresses two identifiable key experiences that are an important part of psychiatric healing for children: Group Art Therapy and Individual Expression.
 Being in a group setting creating art encourages interaction among the children as well as the staff.
 This promotes an important sense of belonging and allows the children to feel they have a place in the unit.
 Individual expression is achieved through the piece of unique art that is created by each child.
 As we always say in Art for Life..Art gives children a voice, let's listen to what they have to say!
 AFL Program Director: Anthony Knutson and the onsite Recreation Therapy Staff all work together to bring with them each month a genuine love, passion and heartfelt desire to give all the children onsite the opportunity to explore self- expression and healing through art.

-Studio: Art! - John Muir Medical Center, Walnut Creek, CA. See a project: Click here!
+Studio: Art! - John Muir Medical Center, Walnut Creek, CA. Our 12th Year Anniversary!
+See a project: Click here!
+After 12 years this program is currently retired as of 2017.

 Shriners Hospitals for Children® of Northern California is the only Shriners hospital for children that offers pediatric care in all three specialties: orthopaedics,spinal cord injury treatment and rehabilitation, and acute burn treatment and rehabilitation.
 Our program is offered every month and works with children up to the age of 18 being treated in all three specialties.
 Patients, siblings and family members are all encouraged to discover the joy of art and healing that comes from the creative process.
 Click here to see one artist's finished piece.
 And another!
 A special message to us from the kid's at Shriner's!

-Art-To-Go Box - Various locations where our Ceramics programs are offered - Now in it's 5th year!
+Art-To-Go Box - Various locations where our Ceramics programs are offered - Healing since 2008!

 When it comes to an art program in any of our locations, timing is everything.
 Just ask the kids!
 They know the exact time we are going to be there and they know wheter or not they will be able to participate based on their schedule that day.
 Unfortunately, even with advance notice and a lot of help from hospital staff to arrange things around our program, over the years we have learned that we can't always be there for all the kids during the actual program time.
 So we decided to come up with a way that would allow the kids to create art - when it is a good time for them.
 So our Art-To-Go Box program was created.
 And as it states right on the box it is for --Art when YOU feel like it!
 Volunteers in our programs create Art-To-Go Boxes for any of the children who are not able to be a part of our program that day but are still in the hospital.
 Each kit contains everything needed to create the same art piece that the kids would have created had they been able to attend the program.
 Fortunately, now when we hear that a child doesn't feel like art right now or has a treatment or for some reason can not be a part of our program that day we let him or her know right away that they still can participate.
 With our Art-To-Go Box, kids can still create that special artistic masterpiece - when they feel like it!
 And at Art for Life, we think that when they feel like it...is the perfect time!